ingeniamc/ingeniajumpstart/docs/source/pages/code_overview.rst

             :width: 400
             :alt: The control interface with a velocity graph

 * The library that we use to communicate with the drive (ingeniamotion) also allows us to get periodic updates about certain states.
-For example, we can display LEDs that inform the user about the state of the motor.
+For example, we can display LEDs that inform the user about the state of the motor (RED = Disabled, YELLOW = Ready, GREEN = Enabled).

     #.
 The subscription to the motor state is done in the ``service`` when we connect to the drives.
     #.
 When making the subscription, we also define a callback function in the ``service`` that handles the information we will now periodically receive from the drives.